Brian Severson Farms

 Most products are available in quantities from 1 or 2 lbs. to pallets of 50 lb bags.
 A few in bulk semi loads.

-My wife and I have a small family farm, in Grundy county Illinois were we raise organic and non-GMO grains.
+My wife and I have a small family farm, in Grundy county Illinois where we raise organic and non-GMO grains.
 Unhappy with the introduction of GMO's and the direction agriculture was taking in the 1990's, I started experimenting with organic methods.
 We raised our first certified organic sweet corn in 2007, starting small, and have expanded to include organic oats, wheat, popcorn, peas, soybeans and buckwheat.
-When selecting varieties for food crops, I try and choose taste first; this leads to using older, sometimes heirloom varieties.
+When selecting varieties for food crops, I try and choose taste first; this leads to using older, many times, heirloom varieties.
 We save our own seed whenever possible.
-We have various products also being sold at restaurants and stores from St. Louis to Chicago and some farmers markets (Green City: Lincoln Park (Saturdays) and Wrigleyville (Thursdays), Champaign, Plainfield).
+We have various products also being sold at restaurants and stores from St. Louis to Chicago and some farmers markets (Green City: Lincoln Park (Saturdays), Oak Park, Champaign, Plainfield).